epics-modules/ecmc/README.md

 * OPI: Have been updated to fit new records.
     * TODO: Nothing

+* PLC:
+    * Remove Cfg.CompilePLC(<plcindex>).
+The compile is done automatically during valiadtion at transition to runtime (SetAppMode()).
+    * Allow load of new expression while "old" compiled are executing at runtime.
+Switch to new expression with Cfg.CompilePLC() or Cfg.CompileAxisPLC().

 ## Todo ##
 * Remove manual motion mode (not needed.. motors can be run manually directlly from ethercat entries)